Call us: 0800 866 877

 If your question is not answered below, please contact us.

-Ministry of Health-funded disability support services are available to people aged 0-65 years who have a physical, intellectual or sensory disability (or a combination of these) which is likely to continue for at least 6 months and limits their ability to function independently, to the extent that ongoing support is required.
+Disability Support services within The Ministry of Social Development are available to people aged 0-65 years who have a physical, intellectual or sensory disability (or a combination of these) which is likely to continue for at least 6 months and limits their ability to function independently, to the extent that ongoing support is required.

 The Ministry will also fund disability support services for people with: